-In the event that Costamare Shipping or Costamare Services decide to delegate certain or all of the services they have agreed to perform under the Framework Agreement or the Services Agreement, respectively, either through (i) subcontracting to a sub-manager or sub-provider or (ii) by directing such sub-manager or sub-provider to enter into a direct agreement with the relevant vessel-owning subsidiary, then, in the case of subcontracting under (i), Costamare Shipping or Costamare Services, as applicable, will be responsible for paying the fee charged by the relevant sub-manager or sub-provider for providing such services and, in the case of a direct agreement under (ii), the fee received by Costamare Shipping or Costamare Services, as applicable, will be reduced by the fee payable to the sub-manager or sub-provider under the relevant direct agreement.
+In the event that Costamare Shipping or Costamare Services decide to delegate certain or all of the services they have agreed to perform under the Framework Agreement or the Services Agreement, respectively, either through (i) subcontracting to a sub-manager or sub-provider or (ii) by directing such sub-manager or sub-provider to enter into a direct agreement with the relevant vessel-owning subsidiary, then, in the case of subcontracting under (i), Costamare Shipping or Costamare Services, as applicable, will be responsible for paying the fee charged by the relevant submanager or sub-provider for providing such services and, in the case of a direct agreement under (ii), the fee received by Costamare Shipping or Costamare Services, as applicable, will be reduced by the fee payable to the sub-manager or sub-provider under the relevant direct agreement.
 As a result, these arrangements will not result in any increase in the aggregate management fees and services fees that we pay.
 Moreover, in the case of the Co-operation Agreement, the management fees we pay are reduced by any net profit received by Costamare Shipping from the Cell's operation.
 In addition to management fees, we pay for any capital expenditures, financial costs, operating expenses and any general and administrative expenses, including payments to third parties, including specialist providers, in accordance with the Framework Agreement and the relevant separate ship-management agreements or supervision agreements.

-Costamare Shipping received in 2016 and continues to receive in 2017 a fee of \$956 per day or, in the case of a containership subject to a bareboat charter, \$478 per day, for each containership, pro rated for the calendar days we own each containership.
-In 2015, such amounts were \$956 and \$478, respectively.
-We also paid to Costamare Shipping in 2016 and continue to pay in 2017 a flat fee of \$787,405 per newbuild vessel for the supervision of the construction of any newbuild vessel that we may contract.
-Starting in the fourth quarter of 2015, Costamare Shipping received, and continues to receive, a fee of 0.15% on all gross freight, demurrage, charter hire and ballast bonus or other income earned with respect to each containership in our fleet.
-Starting in the fourth quarter of 2015 Costamare Services received and continues to receive from our container-shipowning subsidiaries a monthly fee of 0.60% on all gross freight, demurrage, charter hire and ballast bonus or other income earned with respect to each containership in our fleet and a quarterly fee of (i) \$625,000 and (ii) an amount equal to the value of 149,600 shares (0.2% of the issued and outstanding Costamare common stock as of January 1, 2015), based on the average closing price of our common stock on the NYSE for the ten days ending on the thirtieth day of the last month of each quarter; provided that Costamare Services may elect to receive 149,600 shares instead of the fee under (ii).
+Costamare Shipping received in 2017 and 2016 a fee of \$956 per day pro rated for the calendar days we own each containership.
+This fee will be reduced to \$478 per day in the case of a containership subject to a bareboat charter.
+We will also pay to Costamare Shipping a flat fee of \$787,405 per newbuild vessel for the supervision of the construction of any newbuild vessel that we may contract.
+Costamare Shipping received in 2017 and 2016, a fee of 0.15% on all gross freight, demurrage, charter hire and ballast bonus or other income earned with respect to each containership in our fleet.
+Costamare Services received in 2017 and 2016 a fee of 0.60% on all gross freight, demurrage, charter hire and ballast bonus or other income earned with respect to each containership in our fleet and a quarterly fee of (i) \$625,000 and (ii) an amount equal to the value of 149,600 shares, based on the average closing price of our common stock on the NYSE for the 10 days ending on the 30th day of the last month of each quarter; provided that Costamare Services may elect to receive 149,600 shares instead of the fee under (ii).
 We have reserved a number of shares of common stock to cover the fees to be paid to Costamare Services under (ii) through December 31, 2020.
-During the year ended December 31, 2015 and December 31, 2016, Costamare Shipping charged in aggregate to the companies established pursuant to the Framework Deed \$1.86 million and \$3.0 million, respectively, for services provided in accordance with the relevant management agreements.
-For the year ended December 31, 2016, we paid aggregate fees of approximately \$2.5 million and issued in aggregate 598,400 shares to Costamare Services under the Services Agreement.
-For the year ended December 31, 2015 we paid aggregate fees of approximately \$5.07 million and issued in aggregate 448,800 shares to Costamare Shipping under the Group Management Agreement and the Framework Agreement and paid aggregate fees of approximately \$1.11 million and issued in aggregate 149,600 shares to Costamare Services under the Services Agreement.
+The aforementioned fees remain unchanged in 2018.
+During the year ended December 31, 2016 and December 31, 2017, Costamare Shipping charged in aggregate to the companies established pursuant to the Framework Deed \$3.0 million and \$5.0 million, respectively, for services provided in accordance with the relevant management agreements.
+For the year ended December 31, 2017, we paid aggregate fees of approximately \$2.5 million and issued in aggregate 598,400 shares to Costamare Services under the Services Agreement.
+For the year ended December 31, 2016 we paid aggregate fees of approximately \$2.5 million and issued in aggregate 598,400 shares to Costamare Services under the Services Agreement.